GrayGrimm/project-2-multimedia-library/README.md

 https://moviesanywhere.com/

-Technologies Used:
+## Technologies Used:

-Javascript, HTML, CSS, EJS, Heroku, VS Code, MongoDB
+- Javascript
+- HTML
+- CSS
+- EJS
+- Heroku
+- VS Code
+- MongoDB

-Next Steps:
+## Next Steps:

-Add the other library functionalities
+- Add the other library functionalities
-Add library drop down to the right of nav bar
+- Add library drop down to the right of nav bar
-Add functionality so when all required areas are filled out the add to library button turns green Add the community view functionality
+- Add functionality so when all required areas are filled out the add to - library button turns green
+- Add the community view functionality
-Add the borrow functionality
+- Add the borrow functionality
-Add filter/ search functionality
+- Add filter/ search functionality